dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 ```

 This will create an instance in a directory called `tomcat-dhis`.
 Note
-that the `tomcat7-user` package allows for creating any number of dhis
+that the `tomcat7-user` package allows for creating any number of DHIS2
 instances if that is desired.

 Next edit the file `tomcat-dhis/bin/setenv.sh` and add the lines below.